 Tennessee-born jazz trumpeter Thomas Heflin has been hailed as "a fluent trumpeter with a bright tone and a forward-looking style" by jazz writer Scott Yanow.
-In 2005, he placed second in the Carmine Caruso International Jazz Trumpet Solo Competition in Seattle, WA and has since been featured or mentioned in Italy's Jazz Magazine, The Pittsburgh Tribune Review and The International Trumpet Guild Journal among others.
+He has been featured or mentioned in Italy's Jazz Magazine, The Pittsburgh Tribune Review and The International Trumpet Guild Journal among others.
 He is a co-author of the book Understanding Music: Past and Present.

 A recording artist for Blue Canoe Records, Heflin has released three albums on the label.
 His 2007 debut album "Symmetry" was dedicated to the memory of pianist James Williams, who is featured on half of the recording.
 In 2009, Heflin produced and performed on "Introducing the New 5" by the cooperative group, The New 5 and In 2011, he released his third album, a collaborative CD with Ron Westray, former lead trombonist with Wynton Marsalis and the Lincoln Center Jazz Orchestra.
 The album also featured drummer Adonis Rose and bassists Eric Revis and Neal Caine.

 Heflin is a graduate of the University of Tennessee, where he studied with jazz education pioneer, Jerry Coker.
 He received his masters degree from William Paterson University and his doctorate in Music Performance (Jazz Emphasis) from the University of Texas, Austin.